 Counties and cities or towns in North Carolina can both be enabled by the General Assembly to collect occupancy taxes.
-Of the 100 counties in the state, 81 have a county-wide tax on lodging within their boundaries.
-Nine other counties have no occupancy tax levied within them at either the county or municipal level, while an additional eight counties have only cities or towns that levy a tax.
-(Two counties are legislatively enabled to collect a county tax but do not do so.)
+Of the 100 counties in the state, 81 have a county-wide tax on accommodations within their boundaries.
+Nine other counties have no occupancy tax levied within them at either the county or municipal level, while another eight counties have only a city or town that levies a tax.
+(Two counties are legislatively enabled to collect a countywide tax but do not do so.)
 There are also 99 cities and towns in the state which are legislatively enabled to collect an occupancy tax, typically in addition to a county-wide tax.

-According to the Local Government Division of the North Carolina Department of Revenue, at least \$285 million in occupancy taxes were collected statewide at the local level in 2017-2018.
-The most current available occupancy tax collection revenue figures from the Department of Revenue for each county, city, and town in the state can typically be found online here: https://partners.visitnc.com/tax-data.
+According to the Local Government Division of the North Carolina Department of Revenue, at least \$310 million in occupancy taxes were collected statewide at the local level in 2018-2019.
+The most current occupancy tax collection revenue figures from the Department of Revenue for each county, city, and town in the state can typically be found online here https://partners.visitnc.com/tax-data.
+The most recent data available from the Department of Revenue is also attached to this report as an appendix.